bosankus/ReposNews/README.md

 ResposNews was intially a project during one of my interview.
 Later became one of my playground project.
 App follows MVVM pattern, and have two screens.
 One containing all the news fetched from RoomDB.
-Another screen for news details, which is shown on news item click.
+Another screen for news details, which is shown on news list item click.

 The news search `SEARCH_KEYWORD` is hardcoded currently as *BMW*